Housing in London report

 Landlord and mortgage claims/repossessions

-- 320 mortgaged homes were repossessed, 16% fewer than a year earlier (MOJ).
+- 340 mortgaged homes were repossessed, an increase of 4% on a year earlier (MOJ).

 New housing supply

-- In 2016/17 there were 39,560 new homes as a result of new building, converting houses into flats and changing commercial/industrial building into residential property.
+- In 2016/17 there were 39,560 new homes as a result of new building, converting houses into flats and changing commercial/industrial building into residential property (see chart).
 This was 4,600 more than were completed in 2015/16 (London Development Database).